 Jim: Uh, Hettie, I mean, this has been so good.
 Uh, we’re going to come back next time and finish the other two.
 We’ve got the - the palm tree, the rosebush.
 We still have the boxwood.
 And just quickly, what is the boxwood?

-Hettie: Um, this is - these are these shrubs that you can pruning to any shape you like.
+Hettie: Um, this is - these are these shrubs that you can prune into any shape you like.
 They are the topiary trees and the decorative trees.
 Uh, their - their wood is also used to make chess pieces and fine-tuning...

 Hettie: ...Uh, forks for - for instruments.
 So they are the fine-tuners and the - the perfectly-squared hedges.